bioinformatics-training/big-data-cloud/docs/05-customizing-images.md

 ## Configure server to send e-mail

-secure simple mail transfer protocol
+We will use the secure simple mail transfer protocol (SSMTP)

 Update local package cache
 ```
 sudo apt-get update
 ```

-Install the ssmtp package
+Install the **ssmtp** package
 ```
 sudo apt-get install ssmtp
 ```

-Setup ssmtp by editing the configuration file
+Setup **ssmtp** by editing the configuration file
 ```
 sudo nano /etc/ssmtp/ssmtp.conf
 ```

-Adjust and add as necessary to match the following parameters Change "MyEmailAddress" and "MyPassword" to your own.
+Modidy as necessary to match the following parameters.
+Change "MyEmailAddress" and "MyPassword" to your own.
 ```
 # Config file for sSMTP sendmail